Program Overview

 Tonight, you will embark on the first of your evening excursions in search of the Northern Lights.
 This ethereal, and sometimes elusive, natural phenomenon, also known as the aurora borealis, is a sight to behold.

 After breakfast, enjoy a scenic drive from Reykjavík on Iceland’s southwestern coast to Akureyri, capital of the north, at the base of the Eyiafjordur fjord.
-Stop for a delectable lunch at the Hotel Blönduós in the town Blönduós, situated on the glacial river Blanda, along the way.
+Stop for a delectable lunch at the Hotel Blönduós in the town Blönduós, situated on the glacial river Blanda.

-Return to the hotel for dinner on your own this evening, which will be followed by another quest for the Northern Lights.
+Return to the hotel for dinner on your own.
+If weather permits, you will bundle up for another outing in search of the Northern Lights.

 Enjoy breakfast at the hotel, followed by excursions to the Godafoss waterfall and Lake Mývatn.